Back to Systems

 Disclosure Boundary

-TAG is presented publicly as a protocol direction.
+TAG is presented publicly as a protocol-level architecture.
 Internal schemas, enforcement mechanics, and routing algorithms are not disclosed.

 What Is Not Disclosed